Key mixed migration characteristics

 Most recent statistics

-An estimated 107,532 individuals, the number of new mixed migrant arrivals along Yemen’s shores in 2012 were exactly double those recorded in 2010 (53,000).
-In 2011 the total was 103,154.
+There has been a downward trend in the number of migrants/asylum-seekers crossing the Gulf of Aden for Yemen.
+In December 2013, an estimated 244 migrants/refugees arrived on Yemen’s shores via Djibouti, an 82% decrease from arrivals in November 2013, and a 96% decrease from the migrants/refugees that arrived in December 2012 and 2011.
+In 2013 an estimated total of 48,102 individuals arrived in Yemen.
+This is compared with 107,532 in 2012; 103,154 in 2011 and 53,000 in 2010.
 Approximately 78% of all new arrivals in 2012 were from Ethiopia while 22% were from Somalia.
 This represents a change from three or four years ago when the majority of new arrivals were Somali.
 Furthermore, the Red Sea crossing from the Djiboutian coastline has become the preferred route of choice as opposed to the Arabian Sea crossing from the Puntland/Somaliland coastline.

 Refugees and Asylum-seekers in Yemen